 It is the same as if a sprinter in a 100-metre dash had a secret

-arrangement with the starter to give him a tenth-of-a-second warning
+arrangement with the starter to give them a tenth-of-a-second warning

 before firing the pistol.